biocorecrg/advanced_linux_2019/space_perm.md

 When we deal with analyzing valuable data we should consider different problems:
 * Consuming too much disk space
 * Consuming too much memory
-* Corrupting / deleting files
+* Corrupting / deleting files when utilizing all disk space

 Check the size of a file with :
 * **ls -lh**: